oceanprotocol/docs/content/concepts/architecture.md

 ## DataNFT

 DataNFTs are based on [ERC721](https://eips.ethereum.org/EIPS/eip-721) standard.
 The publisher can use Marketplace or client libraries to deploy a new DataNFT contract.
 To save gas fees, it uses [ERC1167](https://eips.ethereum.org/EIPS/eip-1167) proxy approach on the **ERC721 template**.
-Each DataNFT has a unique identifier.
 Publisher can then assign manager role to other ethereum addresses who can deploy new Datatoken contracts and even mint them.
 Each Datatoken contract is associated with one DataNFT contract.
 Click [here](/concepts/nft/) to further read about DataNFTs and Datatokens.

 ## Datatokens & Access Control Tools

-The publisher actor holds the dataset in Google Drive, Dropbox, AWS S3, on their phone, on their home server, etc. The dataset has a URL.
-The publisher can optionally use IPFS for a content-addressable URL.
+The asset can be a dataset or an algorithm.
+The publisher actor holds the asset in Google Drive, Dropbox, AWS S3, on their phone, on their home server, etc.  The publisher can optionally use IPFS for a content-addressable URL.
 Or instead of a file, the publisher may run a compute-to-data service.

 In the **publish** step, the publisher invokes **Ocean Datatoken Factory** to deploy a new datatoken to the chain.
 To save gas fees, it uses [ERC1167](https://eips.ethereum.org/EIPS/eip-1167) proxy approach on the **ERC20 datatoken template**.
 The publisher then mints datatokens.

-The publisher runs **Ocean Provider**.
+The publisher runs their own **Ocean Provider** or can use one deployed by Ocean Protocol.
 In the **consume** step, Provider software needs to retrieve the data service URL given a datatoken address.
 One approach would be for the publisher to run a database; however this adds another dependency.
-To avoid this, it stores the URL on-chain.
-So that others don’t see that URL, it encrypts it.
+To avoid this, Provider encrypts the URL and it URL on-chain.

 To initiate the **consume** step, the data consumer sends 1.0 datatokens to the Provider wallet.
 Then they make a service request to the Provider.
 The Provider loads the encrypted URL, decrypts it, and provisions the requested service (send static data, or enable a compute-to-data job).